Hearing Aid Features

 Automatic Program Changes

-Hearing devices now come with built-in technology that is sophisticated enough to recognize what kind of listening situation you are in – quiet, background noise, traffic noise, music, etc. The hearing devices are constantly taking an “acoustic snapshot” of your listening environment and instantly making adjustments in order to help you hear better in whatever situations you transition to throughout the course of your day.
+Hearing devices now come with built-in technology that is sophisticated enough to recognize what kind of listening situation you are in – quiet, background noise, traffic noise, music, etc. The hearing devices are constantly taking an “acoustic snapshot” of your listening environment and instantly making adjustments to help you hear better in whatever situations you transition to throughout your day.
 These changes are done automatically.
 For patients who prefer to have some control over their hearing devices, customized manual programs can be added to the memory of the hearing devices to be used as needed.